Still downloading templates?

 You need last quarter’s campaign brief, so you ask ClickUp Brain, and it pulls the doc in seconds, with context about who wrote it and which project it was tied to.

-When you hop on a client call, you take notes directly in ClickUp Docs.
+Every time you hop on a client call, notes are captured by AI Notetaker directly in ClickUp Docs.
 Those notes are automatically linked to the project.
 Action items become tasks with one click.
 No copy-pasting between apps.

 The AI difference